griffinseibold/OSRS-Flip-Finder/README.md

 # Old School Runescape Flip-Finder

-This started off as a side project because I wanted an easy way to "flip" items in runescape.
-Flipping is when you buy an item for a certain price and then sell that item at hopefully a higher price than you bought it.
-This can be difficult because the prices, supply and demand are all constantly changing and this affects which items are good to flip.
-Flipping is a good way to earn passive income in a game where you usually have to pay attention for hours to make significant profit.
+This program utilizes the Runescape Grand Exchange Market Watch API to populate a local database with item information.
+This can then be used by players to determine which items are profitable to "flip".
+Flipping is when you buy an item for it's current selling price and then sell it at it's current buying price.
+The gap between those two prices should be profitable for a "flip" to be succesful.

-## Features
+## TODO

-This program is designed just to access data from the RSBuddy api and display it nicely in a javafx table to view with certain constraints on supply, demand and profit.
-This is a maven project written in java with an SQLite database.
-The server is a multi-threaded server that allows clients to connect, disconnect and request updates on items that they double click on.
+Create a Frontend
+Add functionality for on-demand refreshing of items